awsdocs/aws-storagegateway-user-guide/doc_source/smb-acl.md

 If you enable inheritance and update the permissions recursively, Storage Gateway updates all the objects in the S3 bucket\.
 Depending on the number of objects in the bucket, the update can take a while to complete\.

-## Limits on Using Windows ACLs<a name="acl-limits"></a>
+## Limitations When Using Windows ACLs<a name="acl-limits"></a>

-Keep the following limits in mind when using Windows ACLs to control access to SMB file shares:
+Keep the following limitations in mind when using Windows ACLs to control access to SMB file shares:
 + Windows ACLs are only supported on file shares that are enabled for Active Directory when you use Windows SMB clients to access the file shares\.
 + File gateways support a maximum of 10 ACL entries for each file and directory\.
 + File gateways don't support `Audit` and `Alarm` entries, which are system access\-control list \(SACL\) entries\.
 File gateways support `Allow` and `Deny` entries, which are discretionary access control list \(DACL\) entries\.